Cloodot

 • Handler Code — your JavaScript handler function (max 50 KB)

-• Parameters — JSON Schema defining the inputs the AI should extract
+• Parameters — JSON Schema for the inputs the AI agent should extract

-• Response — JSON Schema describing the handler's output structure
+• Response — JSON Schema for the handler's output

 Via MCP Server

-The Cloodot MCP server lets you manage SkillSets from any MCP-compatible client — AI coding assistants like Claude Code, Cursor, Windsurf, or any tool that supports the Model Context Protocol.
+The Cloodot MCP server lets you manage SkillSets from any MCP-compatible client — Claude Code, Cursor, Windsurf, or any tool that speaks the Model Context Protocol.

-Authentication: OAuth 2.0 — your MCP client handles the OAuth flow automatically.
-The server advertises its auth configuration via the standard /.well-known/oauth-protected-resource endpoint.
+Authentication — OAuth 2.0.
+Your MCP client handles the OAuth flow automatically using the standard /.well-known/oauth-protected-resource endpoint.

 ToolDescription